Expat Essentials

 Sambuca

-This Sicilian town has probably sold more houses in the past year than any other in Italy, receiving 110,000 requests from foreigners interested in buying one of the first batch of 16 homes.
-So in light of that success, Sambuca moved to Phase II of its revitalization in August with 2 euro houses.
+This Sicilian town has probably sold more houses in the past years than any other in Italy – an estimated 250 buildings.
+The village has received 110,000 requests from foreigners interested in buying one of the first batch of 16 homes.
+So in light of that success, Sambuca moved to Phase III.
 Here’s the detailed CNN post.

 CTV News in Canada has a great post about Sambuca that illustrates how well these schemes can work, especially when you have a beautiful town in the Med.